UPDATED: This post about digital marketing was updated for 2018 to reflect new information and add 20 more examples. Enjoy!

-The companies below are not just doing digital marketing – they are creating experiences and content that captivates their audiences and brings outstanding brand awareness.
-They are the best.
+The 20 companies below are acing digital marketing because they’re creating experiences and content that captivate their audience.

 Best Examples of Online Marketing Campaigns